 Replark™ provides the following functions when used with existing structures.

-- It reinforces bridge beams against bending and enhances the fatigue durability of bridge deck slabs.
+- It reinforces bridge girders against bending and enhances the fatigue durability of bridge deck slabs

-- It prevents material stripping from tunnel interior walls and chimneys.
+- It prevents concrete stripping from tunnel surfaces

 In addition to offering the lightness, strength and elasticity of carbon fiber, Replark™ is simple to install; fabric impregnated with epoxy resin need only be applied to the structure surface.
 As such, it offers the following advantages for repairing and strengthening structures.